An autoimmune disease is a condition in which your immune system mistakenly attacks your body.

 Individual diseases can also have their own unique symptoms.
 For example, type 1 diabetes causes extreme thirst, weight loss, and fatigue.
 IBD causes belly pain, bloating, and diarrhea.

-With autoimmune diseases like psoriasis or RA, symptoms come and go.
-Periods of symptoms are called flare-ups.
-Periods when the symptoms go away are called remissions.
+With autoimmune diseases like psoriasis or RA, symptoms may come and go.
+A period of symptoms is called a flare-up.
+A period when the symptoms go away is called remission.

 BOTTOM LINE: Symptoms like fatigue, muscle aches, swelling, and redness could be signs of an autoimmune disease.
-Often symptoms come and go over time.
+Symptoms might come and go over time.

 See a doctor if you have symptoms of an autoimmune disease.
 You might need to visit a specialist, depending on the type of disease you have.

-- Rheumatologists treat joint diseases like rheumatoid arthritis and Sjögren’s syndrome.
+- Rheumatologists treat joint diseases, like rheumatoid arthritis as well as other autoimmune diseases like Sjögren’s syndrome and SLE.

 - Gastroenterologists treat diseases of the GI tract, such as celiac and Crohn’s disease.

-- Endocrinologists treat conditions of the glands, including Graves’ and Addison’s disease.
+- Endocrinologists treat conditions of the glands, including Graves’ disease, Hashimoto’s thyroiditis, and Addison’s disease.

 No single test can diagnose most autoimmune diseases.
-Your doctor will use a combination of tests and an assessment of your symptoms to diagnose you.
+Your doctor will use a combination of tests and a review of your symptoms and physical examination to diagnose you.

-The antinuclear antibody test (ANA) is often the first test that doctors use when symptoms suggest an autoimmune disease.
-A positive test means you likely have one of these diseases, but it won’t confirm exactly which one you have.
+The antinuclear antibody test (ANA) is often one of the first tests that doctors use when symptoms suggest an autoimmune disease.
+A positive test means you may have one of these diseases, but it won’t confirm exactly which one you have or if you have one for sure.

-BOTTOM LINE: A positive ANA blood test can show that you have an autoimmune disease.
+BOTTOM LINE: A positive ANA blood test may be indicative of an autoimmune disease.
 Your doctor can use your symptoms and other tests to confirm the diagnosis.

-Treatments can’t cure autoimmune diseases, but they can control the overactive immune response and bring down inflammation.
+Treatments can’t cure autoimmune diseases, but they can control the overactive immune response and bring down inflammation or at least reduce pain and inflammation.
 Drugs used to treat these conditions include:

 - immune-suppressing drugs